My older two children (ten and thirteen) slept in today. I greeted them with breakfast in bed.

 Zest of 1 lemon

-Blend together, then cut in (with a pastry cutter or fork) 1/4 cup (half a stick) of very cold butter, diced into cubes.
+Cut in (with a pastry cutter or fork) the butter.
 Do not incorporate the butter completely.
 You want little pea-size bits remaining.

-Then, stir in 1 cup of heavy cream and the juice of the lemon just until you can bring the dough together into a soft ball.
+Then, stir in 1 cup of heavy cream just until you can bring the dough together into a soft ball.
 It will still look crumbly a bit.
 That's what you want!
 Do not over mix!

-Toss 1 cup of frozen blueberries with a little sprinkling of flour.
+Toss frozen blueberries with a little sprinkling of flour.
 This will ensure your berries don't "bleed" into your dough.
 Scatter them across your dough, then fold the dough over to secure the berries inside.
 Shape into a circle again about a half of an inch thick.

-Cut with a long, sharp knife as you would cut a pizza.
-Cut into eight triangles.
+Cut with a long, sharp knife as you would cut a pizza - into eight triangles.

-Brush tops with milk or cream, then sprinkle with sugar.
-I use a little fine sugar and a little Sugar in the Raw.
+Brush tops with milk or cream, then sprinkle with course sugar.

 Place on a baking sheet lined with parchment paper.

-Combine a few tablespoons of powdered sugar with the juice of one lemon and a splash of milk.
+Combine powdered sugar with the juice of one lemon and a splash of milk (as needed) in a small bowl.